 With simple, almost ascetic taste, this client turned an industrial building into a space he could call home.
 More importantly it became a hub for artistic endeavors.
 The majority of the building was reserved to house art installations in process and on display.
 Along the way I got to work on that rolling skylight that turns into a stair I had always dreamed of.
 We also came pretty close to getting to build a half-pipe skate ramp on the roof.
 Seth Boor was the design lead and architect of record for this project from concept through construction.

-Seth Boor was the architect of record for this project and the principal in charge for Boor Bridges Architecture from concept through construction.
+Industrial adaptive re-use for a full scale beer brewery and bar/ restaurant.
+Seth Boor was the design lead, architect of record, and principal in charge for this project from concept through construction.

 End of content